 The club would also like to say a huge thank you to the Middle East County Board (MEB) for their support and well wishes over the past 18 months during which time our new club has been formed and developed.
 Jumeirah Gaels Patrick Moynagh, James Kennedy and co. all the very best for the coming few years leading Middle East GAA forward on the overseas Gaelic Games circuit.

-Jumeirah Gaels has also recently linked up with McGettigans, who have joined the club as a sponsor and the club looks forward to maintaining a strong relationship over the coming years.
+Jumeirah Gaels would like to thank McGettigans, who have joined the club as a sponsor and the club looks forward to maintaining a strong relationship over the coming years.